 Community Harvest Volunteers

-Our Community Harvest Program is always in need of volunteers during the growing and harvest season as we continue to build the amount of fresh produce we provide to families in need.
-Our own farming project, a plot of land generously donated from the Black Family Farm, requires a lot of volunteer support from mid-April through late-October involving everything from planting and weeding to harvesting and washing crops.
+Our Community Harvest farm is always in need of volunteers during the growing and harvest season as we continue to build the amount of fresh produce we provide to families in need.
+Our farm, a plot of land generously donated from the Black Family Farm, requires a lot of volunteer support from mid-April through late-October involving everything from planting and weeding to harvesting and washing crops.

 Frequently Asked Questions